uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 your personal computer, as this will likely be the primary way you'll be interacting with the CS department's Linux systems.

+Many of the steps in this tutorial can be replicated on a MacOS system or using `Ubuntu WSL <https://ubuntu.com/wsl>`__ on Windows.
-It should also be possible for you to work through this tutorial in other UNIX environments, such as the MacOS terminal or `Ubuntu WSL <https://ubuntu.com/wsl>`__ on Windows, but we recommend against it, since you should try to become familiar specifically with the Linux environment provided by the CS department.
+While eventually you'll be able to reuse these skills in those environments, for now, we **strongly** recommend that you use the Linux environment provided by the CS department.

 .. _terminal: